-Got a question about Apobangpo.Space or Mastodon in general?
-Check out the FAQs below and you might find an answer.
+Got a question?
+Check out the FAQs below and find answers.

 What is Mastodon?